jhrcook/jhrcook-website/content/hobbies/reading/2026/index.md

 Thus, I didn't have much background on these camps going into this book.
 What immediately struck me was that *Farewell to Manzanar* was far more generous in it's description of the internment camp than I expected.
 While Houston was far from declaring it a wonderful part of her childhood, she also did not universally blame all the ills of her life, both during and after Manzanar, on this experience.
-I feel that were this written in today's political climage, it would be a larger condemnation of America's institutions and Americans, finishing with grand declarations about the woes of the oppressed.
+I feel that were this written in today's political climate, it would be a larger condemnation of America's institutions and Americans, finishing with grand declarations about the woes of the oppressed.
 Instead, she gave a clear-eyed view of her childhood with the perspective that years of hindsight affords.
 She documents the conditions of the camp and how it effected the different personalities in her family.
 Importantly, she tries to disentangle the consequences of their actions to understand how much was driven by their character versus their condition as prisoners.